jalantechnologies/handbook/product-management/index.md

 Based on the KPIs decided during evangelizing the solution, you need to start monitoring the product usage once the feature is launched.
 Often, in the early stages of the feature launch, you may not get sufficient data to make a meaningful conclusion.
 This is where you need to mix data with your intuition.
 Based on data and your intuition, you should decide whether the feature launch was successful or not and refine the solution accordingly.

-At JTC, we recommend using the following tools:
+At Better, we recommend using the following tools:

 -   [MixPanel](https://mixpanel.com/) to capture usage data and build KPI reports.
 -   [Inspectlet](https://www.inspectlet.com/) to capture user sessions as video to review them.
 We expect you to review the few sessions manually every day to see how the feature is being used or where users are often stuck.